bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **distinctUntilChanged**<**T**>(`equals`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Returns an observable that emits all items emitted by the source that are distinct by comparison from the previous item.
+Returns an `ObservableLike` that emits all items emitted by the source that are distinct by comparison from the previous item.

 **Type parameters:**